Dear reader of ADxS.org, please excuse the disruption.

 • Testing and treating chronic low-threshold inflammation (very difficult)

-• Lots of sport and exercise9
+• Lots of sports and exercise9

 • Sport must be fun if it is to be practiced sustainably